collective/collective.lazysizes/README.rst

 * if the tag is an ``<iframe>``, transforms the ``src`` attribute into a ``data-src``
 * if the tag is a ``<blockquote>`` `containing a tweet <https://dev.twitter.com/web/embedded-tweets>`_, it adds a ``data-twitter`` attribute and removes the ``<script>`` tag associated with the Twitter widget to avoid a useless request

-These transforms are applied to anonymous users only.
+These transforms can be applied to all users or only to anonymous.

 Look Ma!
 No Resource Registries
 -------------------------------